libhal/libhal-__arm_mcu_family__/README.md

 - `applications/blinker.cpp`: A sample application demonstrating usage of the platform library.
 - `main.cpp`: The main entry point for the demo applications.

-## docs

-This directory contains documentation for the platform library.
-It includes a Doxygen configuration file (`doxygen.conf`) and a set of files for customizing the Doxygen output.

 ## include/libhal-__platform__